Pangolynn/react-expenses/README.md

   form submission
   typical js array/object handling

-The app allows you to add Expenses; with a name, amount, and date.
+This app allows you to add Expenses; with a name, amount, and date.
 You can then filter your expenses by year.
 The chart will fill the bars according to how much you spend each month, relative to every month that year.
+You can now also delete the expenses.

 ### TODO:
-  Add delete expenses button.
+  Find a way to persist data
-  Find a way to persists data.
+  Add and implement View Expense Button & Functionality Add and implement Edit Expense Button & Functionality

 ## Getting Started with Create React App